Research

 The TL;DR

 Many fail the SQE on their first try.
-With structured prep, active techniques, and updated resources, your 2025 retake can be a success.
+With structured prep, active techniques, and updated resources, your retake will be a success.

 Summary